-The Lorenz-Mie theory provides the exact solution to the problem of scattering of light by a single, homogeneous sphere of arbitrary size [15].
+The Lorenz-Mie theory provides the exact solution to the problem of scattering of light by a single, homogeneous sphere of arbitrary size (Van De Hulst, 1957).
 This theory relates the particle/bubble scattering intensity to the sphere size.
+Although the Mie solution is difficult to apply, it can be approached by geometrical optics

 In this study, the size measurement procedure consists of measuring the intensity of the light scattered by calibrated glass microspheres.
+Seven diameters are considered: 99.6, 200, 278, 400, 480, 756 and 1008 mm.
 A matrix of these microspheres is immersed into a water tank and moved along the camera Z-axis.
 Let I_0 be a reference intensity value.
-Figure 8 displays the normalized intensity I/I_0 averaged over all Z positions versus the sphere radius a.
+Figure 10 displays the normalized intensity I/I_0 averaged over all Z positions versus the sphere radius a.
 The log-log representation exhibits a power law relationship.
-The power of the fitting curve (≈ 1.92) is found to correspond to the theoretical value of 2 derived from the Mie scattering theory and found experimentally by other researchers [16].
+The power of the fitting curve ("1.92) is found to correspond to the theoretical value of 2 derived from the Mie scattering theory and found experimentally by other researchers (Landa and Tebay, 1970).
 This result suggests that one could use such a relation to make effective and accurate size measurements based on the particle/bubble intensity, provided a reference intensity is available at every location in the interrogation volume.
-Finally, as one would expect from the spatial accuracy measurements presented earlier, the spatial resolution of the current DDPIV system is here clearly bounded to radii no larger than 100 μm.
+An in-depth procedure, similar to that used by (Hofeldt and Hanson, 1991), should be performed to complete these preliminary results.
+Finally, as one would expect from the spatial accuracy measurements presented earlier, the spatial resolution of the current DDPIV system is here clearly bounded to radii no larger than 100 mm.
 One can overcome this limit by using higher resolution and higher sensitivity image sensors.